Barack & Szilva Étterem in Budapest, Hungary

 Dinner on a rainy night at Barack & Szilva Étterem in Budapest, Hungary

-I had no plans or made any reservations this night, which was unusual for me.
-I always plan ahead and do research, but not this night.
-As it was getting late, I walked aimlessly from restaurant to restaurant, hoping to find an open table.
-However, I grew disheartened as I was unable to find any restaurant with availability.
-As I walked around in circles, I noticed a brightly lit restaurant with a few open tables.
-I decided to take a chance on this place without researching it or reading any reviews.
+However, I grew disheartened as I could not find any available restaurant.
+Walking around in circles, I noticed a brightly lit restaurant with a few open tables.
+I decided to take a chance at this place without researching it or reading any reviews.
 I had stumbled upon Barack & Szilva Étterem.

 Interior